ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 ## How IO size affects performance
 {: #how-block-size-affects-performance}

-IOPS value is based on a 16 KB block size (for all the tiers) with a 50-50 read/write random workload.
+The IOPS value is based on a 16 KB block size (for all the tiers) with a 50-50 read/write random workload.
 Each 16 KB of data read/written counts as one read/write operation; a single write of less than 16 KB counts as a single write operation.

 Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps.